-- L6307W: <objname>(<secname>) contains branch to unaligned destination. - L6308W: Could not find any object matching <membername> in library libraryname>.
+<sym>.
+Branch to unaligned destination.

+L6308W Could not find any object matching <membername> in library libraryname>.

-The name of an object in a library is specified on the link-line, but the library does not contain an object with that name. - L6309W: Library libraryname> does not contain any members.
+The name of an object in a library is specified on the link-line, but the library does not contain an object with that name.

+L6309W Library libraryname> does not contain any members.

-A library is specified on the link-line, but the library does not contain any members.
+A library is specified on the linker command-line, but the library does not contain any members.

-L6310W: Unable to find ARM libraries.
+L6310W Unable to find ARM libraries.